 Fast habit is a really simple app.
 This app is your no nonsense here to do what it’s here to do.
 And that is track your fast.

 If you’re more experienced with fasting and are not in need of a coach or all the surrounding info when it comes to fasting, then this may very well be the app for you.
 The app is very straight forward.
-You open the app, select how long you will be fasting for and hit “START FAST”.
-That’s it.
+You open the app, select how long you will be fasting for.
+Then, you can get started.

 There are a few extra features included with a paid version which is incredibly cheap and only a one off payment rather than a monthly subscription like the other apps.

-Overall, I like the app, it may be very simple, but it does what it’s designed for perfectly.
+Overall, it may be very simple, but it does what it’s designed for perfectly.
 Keeping things simple and easy – read more in our Fast Habit review.

-Fasting is the final app we’ll look at and we may very well have left the best ‘til last.
+Fastic is the final app we’ll look at, and we may very well have left the best until last.
 The Fastic app is designed in such a way that it is perfect for beginners.
 It has an in depth questionnaire once you first open the app and really focuses on educating you about fasting.

 As mentioned, if you are a beginner this app is perfect.
 You can try out fasting while learning all the benefits and a few tips and tricks to help you along.